wilbcn/Splunk/Splunk-Investigations-2.md

 ### 4. Detecting user deletions
-As part of the project clean-up phase, I removed unnecessary administrator accounts from the Windows machine.
+As part of the project clean-up phase, I removed unnecessary administrator accounts from the Windows machine.`M1018 - User Account Management`.

 However, this provided an excellent opportunity to simulate and monitor for user deletions — a behavior that could be associated with adversarial activity. `DS0002 - User Account Deletion`

 I ran the below SPL query and saved it as an alert, which I then tested during the clean up phase.